cfech/spring-security/README.md

 ### Validating JWT ###
 - sprinsecuritysec9/src/main/java/com/eazybytes/filter/JWTTokenValidatorFilter.java
 - write filter to validate token
-- want this to run on all authenticated requests except initial login
+- we want this to run on all authenticated requests except initial login
-- will be executed before the ```BasicAuthenticationFilter```, to validate the JWt before getting there
+- will be executed before the ```BasicAuthenticationFilter```, to validate the incoming JWT before getting to the authentication filter

 ```
  .addFilterBefore(new JWTTokenValidatorFilter(), BasicAuthenticationFilter.class)